The True Cost of Free Digital Signage Software

 • Proof of concept: You’re trying to convince leadership that digital signage is worth it before you commit to anything.

-In these cases, going free might be the smartest move.
+In these cases, going for free software might be the smartest move.
 But it only works if you know your limitations and plan accordingly.

 What You Don’t Get With Free